davismwhaley/gravityspy-glitch-explorer/findings/cluster_16_deep_dive/results.md

 Cluster 33 exhibits higher entropy (H=2.82) than Cluster 41 (H=2.26) as shown in Figure 5.
 This difference reflects distinct structural causes: near-uniform fragmentation across labels in Cluster 33 versus dominance of a single label over a graded continuum in Cluster 41.

+---

+## **4.5 Summary of Observed Failure Modes**

+Together, these results identify two opposite but systematic failure modes in human-in-the-loop glitch taxonomies:

+- Over-splitting: one morphology fragmented into many labels (Cluster 33).
+- Over-compression: multiple related morphologies collapsed into one dominant label (Cluster 41).

+  Both failure modes are detectable using the same unsupervised audit pipeline and do not require physical attribution via auxiliary channels.